-where the new parameter, $\theta$ , is the (absolute) elasticity of marginal utility of consumption.
+where the new parameter, θ , is the (absolute) elasticity of marginal utility of consumption.
 Because the Ramsey model is a representative agent model, the Keynes-Ramsey rule holds not only at the individual level, but also at the aggregate level.
-This is what gives rise to this simple formula for $r^$ .
+This is what gives rise to this simple formula for r^ .
 Here there is no role for n, only for g.
 On the other hand, there is an alternative specification of the Ramsey model, namely the "average utilitarianism" specification.
-In this version of the model, we get $r^ = f'(\tilde{k}^) - \delta = \rho + n + \theta g$ , so that not only a lower g, but also a lower n implies lower $r^$ .
+In this version of the model, we get $r^ = f'(\tilde{k}^) - \delta = \rho + n + \theta g$, so that not only a lower g, but also a lower n implies lower r^ .

-Also the Sidrauski model, i.e., the monetary Ramsey model of Chapter 17, results in the modified golden rule formula.
+Also the Sidrauski model, i.e., the monetary Ramsey model of Chapter 17, results in the modified golden rule formula (4).

-4. Blanchard's OLG model A continuous time OLG model with emphasis on life-cycle aspects is Blanchard's model, Blanchard (1985).
+4. Blanchard's OLG model A continuous time OLG model, and thereby a model emphasizing life-cycle aspects of economic behavior, is developed in Blanchard (1985).
 In that model the net marginal productivity of capital adjusts to a value where, in addition to the production function, technology growth, and preference parameters, also demographic parameters, like birth rate, death rate, and retirement rate, play a role.
-One of the results is that when $\theta = 1$ , where $\lambda$ is the retirement rate (reflecting how early in life the "average" person retire from the labor market) and b is the (crude) birth rate.
+One of the results is that when $\theta = 1$, where λ is the retirement rate (reflecting how early in life the "average" person retire from the labor market) and b is the (crude) birth rate.
 The population growth rate is the difference between the birth rate, b, and the (crude) mortality rate, m, so that n = b - m.
 The qualitative property indicated in (3) becomes conditional.
 It still holds if the fall in n reflects a lower b, but not necessarily if it reflects a higher m.

-$$\rho + q - \lambda < r^ < \rho + q + b,$$
+$$\rho + g - \lambda < r^ < \rho + g + b,$$